russanomarco/russanomarco/README.md

-- 👋 Hi, I’m @russanomarco
+- 👋 Hi, I’m @russanomarco and @anconaguido

 You can use this instruction for use a Raspberry Pi 4 (Model B) to use it in mode "KIOSK"